zhutoutoutousan/A-study-note-as-a-beginner/software-industry/software-engineering/web-development/Front-end/UI/basics/CSS/css-follow-along-trainer.md

 # Why
 - CSS is more practice-densed work, so once you are familiar with the ropes, you should follow along those great works.
+  - You should not overlap your effort
+- Platforms
+  - Codepen

 # Font styles
 - Neon Glow